Glavo/MonetFX/README.md

 ColorScheme scheme = ColorScheme.newBuilder(Color.web("#5C6BC0"))
                 // Specify whether to use light mode or dark mode (The default value is light mode) .setBrightness(Brightness.DARK)
-                // Specifies the algorithm for constructing the color scheme (The default value is `DynamicSchemeVariant.TONAL_SPOT`)
+                // Specifies the algorithm for constructing the color scheme (The default value is `ColorStyle.TONAL_SPOT`) .setColorStyle(ColorStyle.FIDELITY)
-                .setDynamicSchemeVariant(DynamicSchemeVariant.FIDELITY)
                 // Specifies the contrast (The default value is `Contrast.STANDARD`) .setContrast(Contrast.MEDIUM);
 ```